wbengine/TRF/README.md

-The package is organized as follows: src/ 	all the C++ source code\n bin/	all the executable files\n exp/	the language modeling experiments\n
+The package is organized as follows:

+  src/ 	all the C++ source code

+  bin/	all the executable files

+  exp/	the language modeling experiments

-LICENSE	the license\n
+  LICENSE	the license

-README.md	the readme file\n
+  README.md	the readme file

-makefile	the makefile to bulid the tools\n
+  makefile	the makefile to bulid the tools